LB--/simple-platformer/README.md

 ## Building

 Building is done via the CMake superproject in the root directory.
-It automatically downloads and builds shared versions of Corrade, Magnum, FreeType, and Magnum Plugins for you.
+It automatically builds shared versions of Corrade, Magnum, FreeType, and Magnum Plugins for you.
 If you already have those, just build from the `src` directory instead.

 Either way, you need to have SDL2 shared devel libraries already installed, as well as any other dependencies Magnum requires for your particular system.